 - You have otherwise violated the conditions of your current status.

 Individuals in J status who are subject to the two-year home-country residence requirement can only change status in the U.S. to A or G status.
 Persons admitted under the Visa Waiver Program (W/T or W/B on the I-94) cannot change status in the U.S. Persons who hold C, D, or K status cannot change status in the U.S.A vocational student in M status cannot change to F status.

 If you have determined that you are eligible for a change of status and you have received an I-20 or DS-2019 from DU for a change of status, submit the following to ISSS for review.
-If the application is complete, ISSS will give you instructions to mail the application to USCIS.

 - A bank check, money order or personal check payable to the U.S. Department of Homeland Security for $370 with "I-539" noted in the memo line

 - Receipt note for payment of the SEVIS fee.
 This fee can be paid online by completing Form I-901

 - A letter explaining why you are requesting the change of status.
 Your letter should state your current status and your plans to study at DU